 Justification of Red List Category

-The global population size has not been quantified, but the species is reported to be common to uncommon (del Hoyo et al. 1999).
+The global population size has not been quantified, but the species is reported to be uncommon on Borneo and Sumatra, rare on Java, locally fairly common in the north Indian subcontinent, and relatively common in southeast Asia (Olsen et al. 2020).

 The species is threatened by removal of primary rainforest habitat, particularly in Sumatra, Borneo and Java (König and Weick 2008).